Looking for the best grammar checker to use in 2020?

 To be honest, I’m not sure what type of writer would consider a paraphrasing tool like this useful.

-You can also use these tool to translate your text into different languages including German, Italian, Arabic, Hebrew, Spanish and more.
+- This tool can translate your text into different languages, including German, Italian, Arabic, Hebrew, Spanish, and more.

-As it has a word-count limit of 600 characters, it’s useful for checking or translating shorter pieces of writing.
+As it has a word-count limit of 600 characters, this online writing tutor is useful for checking or translating shorter pieces of writing.
 Examples include a brief email or a social media post.

-After some digging, I found out the tool is powered by Ginger software, which explains its support for non-english languages.
-It’s a good tool, that works much like Ginger.
+After some digging, I found out the tool is powered by Ginger software, which explains its support for non-English languages.
+It’s a useful tool, that works much like Ginger.